fullwebdev/fullwebdev/.github/ISSUE_TEMPLATE/daucus_bug_report.md

 name: Daucus - 🐞 Bug report
 about: Create a report to help us improve Daucus
 title: "[Daucus] "
-labels: "bug, comp: panpress"
+labels: "bug, comp: daucus"
 assignees: ""
 ---

 <!--- Provide a general summary of the issue in the Title above -->

-# Panpress - 🐞 Bug report
+# Daucus - 🐞 Bug report

 <!-- Please confirm you will submit an issue. -->
 <!-- (Update "[ ]" to "[x]" to check a box) -->